Satori-finance/satori/source/index.html.md

 | ETH   | 0.04%      | 0.06%      |
 | DOT   | 0.04%      | 0.06%      |

+## Index Price

+The `Index Price` refers to the price of the underlying asset on the spot market.
+It's an aggregate price based off price data from multiple exchanges, calculated every second.

+The exchanges we aggregate from are as follows for each market:

+#### BTC-USDT

+`Okex`
+`Binance`
+`Huobi`

+#### ETH-USDT

+`Okex`
+`Binance`
+`Huobi`

+#### DOT-USDT

+`Okex`
+`Binance`
+`Huobi`

+We have implemented logic to ensure that index fluctuations are within the normal range when there is a significant deviation from the price of a single exchange.

+If an exchange price deviates by more than 3% relative to the median price of all exchanges, the weight that exchange is given will be reduced.

+## Oracle Price

+The `Oracle Price` is an aggregate price calculated using multiple on-chain price oracles.
+Oracle prices are used to determine collateralization and liquidations on Satori.

+Since the oracle price is also an aggregate price, it offers similar protection from flash crashes as the index price does.

+For the Alpha launch, Satori runs its own oracle nodes on Layer 2.

 # Liquidations

 Positions where the margin rate is less than or equal to the maintenance margin rate may be liquidated.